markkong30/dependencies-count/README.md

 To use the tool, navigate to the `main.py` and run the script.

-You will be prompted to provide the root project path, and an option to update the package.json by removing unused dependencies automatically.
-Please be sure that you are not using them as dev dependencies before removing them.
+You will be prompted to provide the root project path, and an option to update the package.json by removing unused dependencies automatically. **_(Please be minded that you are potentially using them as dev dependencies)_**

 The tool will search the project directory and its subdirectories for JavaScript and TypeScript files, and count the number of times each dependency is imported.